kawashirov/sky_affinity/README.md

 # Technical information
-Rean below only if you are nerd ☝🤓
+Read below only if you are nerd ☝🤓

 ### How does it work?
 It passively monitors whether `Sky.exe` is running and ensures its CPU affinity is set to the **second half of threads**.